Command Line Usage

 - When sanitization is enabled, problematic characters are removed/replaced

-- Default character set excludes apostrophes and special chars for music player compatibility
+- Default character set excludes apostrophes and special chars for maximum compatibility

 For complete options, run: python /home/runner/work/Walrio/Walrio/modules/addons/file_relocater.py --help